electric-cloud/EC-WebLogic/help/procedures/CreateTemplate/preface.md

-<p>This procedure creates a domain template on the WebLogic server.</p>
+This procedure creates a domain template on the WebLogic server.